Onestroke1/Image-Classifier/README.md

 # AI Programming with Python Project

 Project code for Udacity's AI Programming with Python Nanodegree program.
-In this project, I develop code for an image classifier built with PyTorch.
+In this project, I developed code for an image classifier built with PyTorch.

+### Hardware Requirement
+This project requires a lot of computation to train the neural network.
+The code is written to run on an Nvidia GPU.
+Using a CPU would take hours to complete as compared to using a GPU which could take a half hour or less.
+At the time this code was written Pytorch only works on Nvidia GPUs.

 ### Install